 Simultaneously, as the biochemical processes inside the coffee bean, the coffee also undergoes an external change when it is roasted.

 The Maillard reaction is also responsible for this.
 The green bean becomes increasingly darker and takes on a brown color.
 That is why roasters also speak of non-enzymatic browning.
 As soon as the coffee bean has reached the right shade and degree of roasting, it is immediately cooled to prevent the process from continuing.

 The roasted beans already exude the typical fragrance known as coffee smell.
 At the end of roasting, they are up to 20 percent lighter than when raw, but one and a half times to twice the size of green beans.

 As soon as the roasting process is finished, roasted coffee begins to “outgas”.
 After a week or two, the coffee “calms down” and unfolds its full taste.

-After this time, he already loses part of his aromas and flavours – initially only slowly, but the longer, the faster.
+After this time, it already loses part of the aromas and flavors – initially only slowly, but the longer, the faster.